 - If the student is not doing the internship for credit, we suggest handling issues as you would for other employees in your organization.

-Feel free to reach out to the CCPD for guidance.
+- Off-campus internships: feel free to reach out to the CCPD.

 Can interns be classified as independent contractors or volunteers?

 Probably not.
 The independent contractor designation doesn't fit in with the operation of most internship programs.
 In the typical internship program, the employer exercises control over the result to be accomplished and means and manner by which the result is achieved.
 Because of this (although there are some other considerations), the courts are allowed to consider the intern an employee, not an independent contractor.

 Classifying interns as volunteers is equally problematic.
 Department of Labor regulations define a volunteer as an individual who provides services to a public agency for civic, charitable, or humanitarian reasons without promise or expectation of compensation for services rendered.
 Most internships don't fit with that definition.

 - Must an international student serving an unpaid internship claim the internship time period as part of his or her practical training time?

 - Can the student serve the internship without authorization from the INS?

 The following information has been provided with permission by the National Association of Colleges and Employers.
 This is provided as a courtesy and for informational purposes only and is not to be construed as legal advice from the university or as creating any attorney-client relationship with SFA.
 SFA makes no warranties or representations as to the accuracy of any of the following.
 All individuals are encouraged to consult with their own legal counsel for specific legal advice for their individual situation.

 Immigration law states that if a foreign student is found to be "out of status," which could include working in practical training without the appropriate authorization, the student may be barred from re-entry into the United States for a period of five years.
 Thus, you should seek legal counsel from an attorney before agreeing to permit an international student to participate in an unpaid internship without receiving appropriate INS work authorization approval.